Hyperstatistics: Proposal of hyperstatistics

 \section{Proposal of hyperstatistics}

 In their seminal work on superstatistics \cite{beck2003}, Beck and Cohen considered a system in nonequilibrium with a fluctuating intensive observable.
 They considered the Laplace transform of the PDF as the generalized Boltzmann factor, being argued by them that $q$-statistics is a particular case of their approach in terms of PDFs \cite{wilk2000,beckprl,beck2003}.
-As it shall be discussed below, our proposal of hyperstatistics is grounded on the consideration of a subdomain $\gamma$-distribution of Boltzmann factors, cf.\,illustrated in Fig.\,\ref{Fig-2}, which astonishingly enables us to obtain the $q$-generalized Boltzmann factor in closed form in terms of $q$-exp for all here investigated PDFs.
+As it shall be discussed below, our proposal of hyperstatistics is grounded on the consideration of a $\gamma$-distribution of Boltzmann factors within a domain of the system, cf.\,illustrated in Fig.\,\ref{Fig-2}, which astonishingly enables us to obtain the ($q, n$)-generalized Boltzmann factor in closed form in terms of $q$-exp for all here investigated PDFs.

+It is worth emphasizing that, although the intensive parameter $\beta_i$ fluctuates, each value of $\beta_i$ is associated with a corresponding Boltzmann weight, as depicted in Fig.\,\ref{Fig-2} a).
 Our approach is applicable to systems characterized by a distribution of non-Boltzmann-Gibbsian microstates within domains composing the whole system.
-We start by considering a $\gamma$-distribution of the Boltzmann factor, i.e., the Laplace transform of the $\gamma$-distribution, as follows (Supplementary Section 2):
+Before proceeding, we highlight that we recall the derivation of the $\gamma$-distribution in Supplementary Section 2.
+We start by considering a $\gamma$-distribution of the Boltzmann factor, i.e., a genuine Laplace transform of the $\gamma$-distribution, as follows (Supplementary Section 4):

 where $\beta_i$ is the inverse temperature of the i\emph{th}-domain and $E$ the Hamiltonian Eigenenergy, cf.\,Fig.\,\ref{Fig-2}, and the average of $\beta$ for the entire system is computed as $\langle \beta \rangle = \int_{0}^{\infty} \beta_i f(\beta_i)d\beta_i$ \cite{beck2003}.
 Note that $\langle \beta_i \rangle$ refers to the average temperature of a given domain $i$ considering a distribution of temperatures within such a domain, cf.\,Figs.\,\ref{Fig-2} a) and b).
 Equation\,\ref{Bfactor} can be rewritten as follows: